siva946/voice_assistant/README.markdown

-# 🎙️ VoiceVibe: Your AI-Powered Conversational Companion! 🚀
+# 🎙️ Zudo: Your AI-Powered Conversational Companion! 🚀

-Welcome to **VoiceVibe**, the ultimate voice assistant that’s ready to listen, learn, and light up your world!
+Welcome to **Zudo**, the ultimate voice assistant that’s ready to listen, learn, and light up your world!
 This repository is a sonic playground where cutting-edge AI meets the power of speech, transforming your voice commands into magical actions.
 Think of it as your personal genie, minus the lamp—just speak, and let the vibes flow! 🌟

 ---

-## 🌈 What’s VoiceVibe All About?
+## 🌈 What’s Zudo All About?

 VoiceVibe isn’t just another voice assistant; it’s your sidekick for a smarter, smoother life.
 Powered by advanced speech recognition and natural language processing, this project brings you:
 - 🎤 **Voice Command Magic**: Control apps, fetch info, or automate tasks with just your voice.